CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/geneticAlgorithms.md

 A candidate solution is evolved toward better and better solutions

-Each condidate solution has a set of properties (genes) which can be mutated and altered
+Each candidate solution has a set of properties (genes) which can be mutated and altered

-(Ususally solutions are represented in binary)
+(Usually solutions are represented in binary)

 ***

-###Algorithm Basics
+### Algorithm Basics

 The evolution usually starts from a population of randomly generated individuals